-A favicon (short for "favorites icon") is an icon associated with a website or webpage intended to be used when you bookmark the web page.
+A favicon (short for "favorite icon") is an icon associated with a website or webpage intended to be used when you bookmark the web page.
 Web browsers use them in the URL bar, on tabs, and elsewhere to help identify a website visually.
 Also, it is used as application icon of mobile device.

-A favicon can be easily created using any graphics/image editing software, such as GIMP, that allows the saving of .ico files.
+A favicon can be created using any graphics/image editing software, such as GIMP, that allows the saving of .ico files.
 There are also online services that will allow you to create a favicon for free.

-The image should be clear and is usually designed to match your blog image and/or content, a big task for something so small.
+The image should be clear and is usually designed to match your site's image and/or content, a big task for something so small.

 To prepare the image to be saved as favicon.ico:

-If using an online service to create your favicon, such as Faviconer.com (creates 24bit favicon.ico with a transparent background) and favicon.co.uk or Dynamic Drive, follow the instructions provided by the site.
-Then download the image of the favicon.ico to your computer.
+If you're using an online service to create your favicon, such as Faviconer.com (creates 24bit favicon.ico with a transparent background) or Dynamic Drive, follow the instructions provided by the site and then download the favicon.ico image to your computer.

 <link rel="shortcut icon" href="<?php echo get_stylesheet_directory_uri(); ?>/favicon.ico" />